 taste.
 In fact, descriptions which often appear on back labels are

-completely unregulated and frequently are composed of "buzz words"
+nearly unregulated and frequently are composed of "buzz words"

-on an unbiased tasting of the contents.
+on some broad and unbiased sampling of the contents.

 The consumer can make better buying